Devolutions/doc/docs/en/rdm/windows/commands/administration/management/licenses/offline-license-validation.md

 Downloaded licenses are stored and validated locally until they expire.
 Serial licenses already registered in the product will continue to be validated from the serial until they expire.

 When a serial is entered in {{ en.RDM }}, the associated license file will be downloaded automatically.
-The license file can also be downloaded from the [Devolutions Portal](portal.devolutions.com).
+The license file can also be downloaded from the [{{ en.DPORTAL }}](portal.devolutions.com).

 {% snippet icon.badgeInfo %}
 {{ en.RDM }} and {{ en.DVLS }} installations using Legacy licenses will automatically fetch the license when upgrading to 2023.3.
 {% endsnippet %}

 ## How do I add a license from the file?
 For trials, the license file is sent with the serial email.
-Licenses can also be downloaded from the [Devolutions Portal](portal.devolutions.com).
+Licenses can also be downloaded from the [{{ en.DPORTAL }}](portal.devolutions.com).

 Each serial can be imported by clicking on the ***Import*** button in the ***User and Security Management*** window in {{ en.RDM }}.